ottobricks/default_prediction_case_study/README.md

 ## **Otto von Sperling** | 18th to 25th of May, 2021

 ## 1. Problem definition
-By and large, we are asked to predict the probability that a given user will default their next payment.
+By and large, the case study asks that we predict the probability that a given user will default their next payment.
 Altough it would have been nice to work with customers' time series data, we are provided with pre-computed variables that describe such series.

 The first of Klarna's leadership principles is "customer obsession", which leads us